Anthony Hawtrey: Embassy Theatre

-Further successes followed, among them the Sylvia Rayman play Women of Twilight, which proved a major hit for Hawtrey and the Embassy in 1951/52, transferring to both the Vaudeville Theatre and the Victoria Palace Theatre, and was made into a film.
+Further successes followed, among them the Sylvia Rayman play Women of Twilight, which proved a major hit for Hawtrey and the Embassy in 1951-52, transferring to both the Vaudeville Theatre and the Victoria Palace Theatre, and being made into a film.

 Introducing the first two volumes of Embassy Successes, Hawtrey wrote: "Our policy is this.
 To present new plays dealing with today's world – in terms of entertainment.
 If these plays are written by new playwrights, so much the better.
 I am aware that the English theatre cannot properly thrive unless there is a constant supply of fresh dramatists.
 At the Embassy, we shall always do everything in our power to foster this supply."
 Val Gielgud, in the third Embassy Successes book, praised Hawtrey's "persistent refusal to be deterred from experiment by difficulties of staging which too frequently have proved fatal to the chances of a play's production in the West End."
 According to the actor Leslie Phillips, Hawtrey "was a charming, easy-going man with a great sense of humour and a natural instinct for popular theatre."